ku-sldg/plih/_simple/3-Failure.md

 If the condition is not Boolean or the result types are not the same, then `typeof` returns an error message using `Left`.

-Putting everything together, the result is the following `typeof` definition:
+Putting everything together for all expressions, the result is the following `typeof` definition:

 {% highlight haskell %}
 typeof :: ABE -> TABE